-ETA created its series of podcasts as instruction guides to help you identify and use labor market and workforce statistics.
+ETA created its series of podcasts as instruction guides to help you identify and use labor market information (LMI) and workforce statistics.
 The presentations' transcripts are written simply, and presume no previous subject matter or statistical knowledge.

 They should prove helpful for a broad variety of audiences and purposes, including grant applications, targeting growing industries and occupations, pinpointing labor market hardship, state and regional planning, and assessing program effectiveness.

 Some provide an overview of a topic (like unemployment data), while others explain in a step-by-step manner how to obtain a specific type of data or to use a specific data tool.
 Each topical presentation includes basic definitions, a brief historical background, links to the most important sources (especially for state and local data), and practical tips on how to interpret and use the data and avoid common mistakes.
-The tool- and data-specific presentations are designed to enable you to obtain useful data by the end of the lesson.

 - Unemployment data